-LAW

-460.001

-Advanced Corporate Law

-Shareholder Litigation

-□ Term 1

-✓ Term 2

-Crabtree

-Payne, J

-Workshop

-3 CREDITS
+LAW 460.001 AW 460.001 Advanced Corporate Law Shareholder Litigation 🗌 Term 1 🖌 Term 2 Crabtree Payne, J Workshop 3 CREDITS +This consider the set for College 44

 This workshop fulfills the Experiential Learning Requirement.
 It does NOT fulfill the 3 credit seminar requirement.
 This workshop is NOT open to Exchange and Visiting students.

-CHANGE June 15: Course description, instructor biographies and evlauation method
+CHANGE June 15: Course description, instructor biographies and evaluation method